-PMY leads to project success because the more experience PMs have, the better, they are capable of meeting deadlines such as project budget.
-Project managers with extensive experience are good at forecasting the project, estimating the deliverables, and meet project budgets.
-If an unexpected financial issue arises, it's up to the project manager to manage them and reallocate resources where necessary.
-Documentation control is also important since project managers keep a record of each project's progress and familiar with tools such as data collection and status reports.
-Maintenance of the project is also part of the project manager's role to maintain, troubleshoot, plan, schedule, and manage the health of the project.
-This includes developing a robust plan and implementing deliverables to guarantee the success of the project.
-During the hiring process, project managers are selected based on their skillsets and years of experience, which is necessary to drive project success in organizations.
+PMY leads to project success because the more experience PMs have, the better they are capable of meeting deadlines such as project budget.
+Project managers with extensive experience are good at forecasting the project, estimating the deliverables, and meeting project budgets.
+If an unexpected financial issue arises, it's up to the project manager to manage and reallocate resources where necessary.
+Documentation control is also important since project managers keep a record of each project's progress and are familiar with tools such as data collection and status reports.
+Maintenance of the project is also part of the project manager's role to maintain, troubleshoot, plan, schedule, and manage the project.
+This includes developing a robust plan and implementing actions to guarantee the success of the project.
+During the hiring process, project managers are selected based on their skillsets and years of experience, which are necessary to drive project success in organizations.

 Project managers with many years of experience may have a higher level of knowledge and could achieve desirable project outcomes compared to project managers with fewer years of experience (Brière, S., Proulx, Flores, & Laporte, 2015).
 There has been a wide range of findings concerning the relationship between years of experience and project success.
-Many organizations claim project managers hired are leaders with potential, but the hiring process across companies preselect project managers based on how well they answer questions and communicate (Sankaran, Vaagaasar, &Bekker, 2019).
+Many organizations claim project managers are leaders with potential, but the hiring process across companies preselect project managers based on how well they answer questions and communicate (Sankaran, Vaagaasar, &Bekker, 2019).

 Organizations that realize they ought to be looking for suitable professionals may not know how to recognize the skills they need.
 Addressing the skills shortage and encouraging project managers to join the profession has been focused mainly on obtaining the project managers from a wide range of backgrounds and not by project manager’s years of experience (Furnell, Fischer, & Finch, 2017).
-Hence the need to understand how PMY, Talent and skills is significant to understand the impact on project success
+Hence the need to understand how PMY, talent,and skills is significant to understand the impact on project success

-Competencies:Competencies are linked to years of experience.
+Competencies.Competencies are linked to years of experience.
 The more experience a project manager has the higher outcomes they would achieve (Blixt&Kirytopoulos, 2017).
 A project manager with a lack of expertise tend to struggle in delivering projects, and project managers with vast experience tend to complete projects and provide desirable outcomes (Blixt&Kirytopoulos, 2017).
 Skills and competencies are factors that are linked to years of experience.
 Competent project managers can be described as individual's that can perform and deliver positive outcomes.
 Project managers with high competency are described as top performers and can predict behaviors in a wide variety of situations, tasks, and can make things happen.

 A research was undertaken by Bredillet, Tywoniak, and Dwivedula (2015) to understand and explore how and what makes a project manager competent.
 The researchers brought many good outcomes and added-value insights on the topic by analyzing the definitions, and assessment approaches of project manager competence.
 The major standards by PMI, IPMA, and GAPPS were also considered for review from an attribute-based and performance-based approach.
 A competency is the specification of knowledge and skill, and the application of that knowledge and expertise, to the standard of performance expected, and competencies are defined as motives, traits, self-concept, social roles, and knowledge.
 Competencies are used to set clear expectations for project managers.
 Project managers with competency can provide direction to the team and excel the level of performance on projects.
 They also offer a framework for career growth and improvement and establish professional opportunities, including horizontal and vertical moves within organizations.